 Other versions that will soon be released for public consumption are:

 - LEED-ND: Neighborhood Developments

 The Green Building Initiative is a non-profit network of building industry leaders committed to bringing green to mainstream residential and commercial construction.
 The GBI believes in building approaches that are environmentally progressive, but also practical and affordable for builders to implement.
 The GBI has developed an easy to use, inexpensive and web-based rating tool called Green Globes, which is being upgraded in accordance with ANSI procedures.

 The United States Environmental Protection Agency’s EnergyStar program rates commercial buildings for energy efficiency and provides EnergyStar qualifications for new homes that meet their standards for energy efficient building design.

 In 2005, Washington became the first state in the U.S. to enact green building legislation.
-According to the law, all major public agency facilities with a floor area exceeding 5,000 square feet (465 m²), including state funded school buildings, are required to meet or exceed LEED standards in construction or renovation.
-The projected benefits from this law are:
+According to the law, all major public agency facilities with a floor area exceeding 5,000 square feet (465 m²), including state-funded school buildings, are required to meet or exceed LEED standards in construction or renovation.
+The projected benefits of this law are: